aws/sagemaker-tensorflow-training-toolkit/README.rst

 needed.
 It is needed before building image for TensorFlow 1.8.0 and before.
 Building a base image is not required for images for TensorFlow 1.9.0 and onwards.

 Tagging scheme is based on <tensorflow_version>-<processor>-<python_version>. (e.g. 1.4
 .1-cpu-py2)

-All “final” Dockerfiles build images using base images that use the tagging scheme above.
+All "final" Dockerfiles build images using base images that use the tagging scheme above.

 If you want to build your "base" Docker image, then use: